Stephen Brinkley: Life

+Persons issued A brief Censure upon two Books written in answer to M. Edmund Campion's Offer of Disputation in 1581.
+Despite the Douai imprint, government experts reported that the books were published in England.
+The landlord became suspicious, and Alexander Briant was questioned on the rack about the press.

+Consequently, Brinkley relocated his press a second time, this time to a lodge belonging to the house of Cecilia Stonor, near Henley-on-Thames.
+There he printed Campion's "Decem Rationes", leaving copies on 27 June 1581 in St. Mary's Church, Oxford.
+On 16 July of that year, Campion was captured near Oxford, followed within a few weeks by Brinkley and his printers.
+Brinkley was tortured in the Tower of London, but released in June 1583.

-The capture of Campion near Oxford Sunday evening, 16 July, was followed in a few weeks by that of Brinkley and his printers.
-Brinkley, though tortured in the Tower of London, escaped the fate of his fellow prisoner, William Carter, a Catholic printer, who was executed at Tyburn.
-Brinkley was discharged in June 1583.
-He accompanied Father Persons first to Rome, where we find his name in the Pilgrim Book of the English College in the following September, and thence in the following year to Rouen.
+Afterwards, Brinkley accompanied Persons first to Rome, where his name appears in the Pilgrim Book of the English College in the following September, and thence in the following year to Rouen.
 Here, with George Flinton, Brinkley printed a second edition of a work which Flinton had brought out in 1581, The Christian Directory.
 After Flinton's death about 1585, Brinkley continued to issue Catholic books.
 The date of his death is unknown.

 Joseph Gillow mentions a work translated from the Italian (Paris, 1579), entitled The Exercise of a Christian Life ... newly perused and corrected by the translatour (James Sancer).
 Sancer, or Sanker, is known to have been the pseudonym of Brinkley.
-This work, perhaps, is one of the early issues of Brinkley's own press.
+The 1913 Catholic Encyclopedia speculates that it may be one of the early issues of Brinkley's own press.